-An employee returning from FMLA leave is required to submit a Return to Work Release from his or her health care provider.
-Under normal conditions, an employee returning from an approved family/medical leave will be restored to the same position that he or she held when the leave started, or to an equivalent position.
+An employee returning from FMLA leave is required to submit a Return to Work Release from their health care provider.
+Under normal conditions, an employee returning from an approved family/medical leave will be restored to the same position that they held when the leave started, or to an equivalent position.
 An employee will not be restored to the same position or an equivalent position under the following conditions: